AdEx (ADX) Price Hits $0.15 on Major Exchanges

 AdEx Token Trading

-AdEx can be purchased on the following cryptocurrency exchanges: .
-It is usually not currently possible to buy alternative cryptocurrencies such as AdEx directly using U.S. dollars.
-Investors seeking to acquire AdEx should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy AdEx using one of the aforementioned exchanges.
+AdEx can be bought or sold on the following cryptocurrency exchanges: .
+It is usually not currently possible to buy alternative cryptocurrencies such as AdEx directly using US dollars.
+Investors seeking to acquire AdEx should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy AdEx using one of the exchanges listed above.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “ADXUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );